 3 DAYS, including overnight Saturday during Nuit Blanche!

 Rolff Beny Gallery (in the top of Michal Lee-Chin Crystal overlooking Bloor Street).
 Think of superman’s Fortress of Solitude...on Mars.
-Be inspired by NASA images and a truly unique venue.

 WHO OWNS THE GAME

 Not to get all fine-print on you, but best of all you keep the IP to your work, including the right to distribute and see the game!

 Gamers playing a Game Jam game at the ROM

 Completed games live on long after the Game Jam ends.
 With this in mind, showcase opportunities will feature your creation with ROM visitors!
 ROM assets that are available to showcase games include: PC laptops, iPads, Google Cardboard